Daqo New Energy: Operations

-Monocrystalline and Polycrystalline Silicon Production
+Monocrystalline and polycrystalline silicon production

 Daqo produces its mono-Si and poly-Si using a chemical vapor deposition process in closed-loop reactors.

 From its inception through 2012, Daqo's silicon manufacturing was performed in its Chongqing facility.
 The Chongqing facility ended its production of silicon in December 2012, while the Xinjiang facility began production of silicon in Q2 2013.
 Some of the equipment from the Chongqing facility has been relocated from Chongqing to Xinjiang.

 The Xinjiang facility has been expanded several times, increasing its annual silicon production capacity.
 As of 2018, an expansion (Phase 3B) is currently underway, which will bring the facility's annual production capacity to 30,000 MT.

 In Q1 2018, 60% of Daqo's production consisted of monocrystalline silicon and 40% consisted of polycrystalline silicon.
 Expansions 3B, 4A, and 4B will produce exclusively monocrystalline silicon.

-Silicon Wafer Production
+Silicon wafer production

 Daqo's Chongqing facility began production of silicon wafers in 2011.
 In 2017, the company sold 98 million pieces, up from 82.8 million pieces in 2016.
 Daqo used silicon from its Xinjiang facility to create its wafers, an example of vertical integration.

 Daqo discontinued its wafer manufacturing operations in September 2018 in response to "increasingly challenging market conditions."

-Photovoltaic Module Production
+Photovoltaic module production

 Daqo formerly produced photovoltaic modules at a facility in Nanjing.
 Daqo sold this business in 2012.